sowmR/nodejs-aws-cloudsearch/README.md

 			npm install

-In the above the package.json file, "main:" will have the file that the app will mainly run on.
+    In the above the package.json file, <i>main:</i> will have the file that the app will mainly run on.
 Hence server.js is the file all the nodejs configurations will be created.

 3)After the set up is done. lets test run the server.
 To run the server,use this command in the command prompt.

 			node server.js

-Automatically restart server when files change: By default, node will not monitor for file changes after your server has been started.
+Automatically restart server when files change: <u>By default,</u> node will not monitor for file changes after your server has been started.
 This means you’d have to shut down and start the server every time you made a file change.
 This can be fixed with nodemon.
 To use: install nodemon globally

 			npm install -g nodemon.